6 AI for Human Cooperation

 Tooltip Text

-Exercise
+Exercise 6.1

 What are some issues you see with using AI, specifically a deep neural network trained through RL, for social planning as in the AI Economist paper?
-What would you propose to militate these issues?
+What would you propose to mitigate these issues?

 Tooltip Text

-We’ll first look at a non-technical article that provides some context for the implementation of digital solutions for improving collective deliberation and decisionmaking.
+We’ll first look at a non-technical article that provides some context for the implementation of digital solutions for improving collective deliberation and decision-making.
 Before diving into the details of technical solutions, it is important to recognise that there are other important challenges that relate more to the adoption and legitimacy of solutions than to technical features and capabilities.

 Tooltip Text